The Curious Case of the Vampire Express

 turtlecereal

 TEENAGE MUTANT NINJA TURTLE CEREAL – When I look at a picture of the box I can still remember exactly how this stuff tasted.
 It was really good.
 Even though it’s been discontinued for more than two decades I’d honestly still call it one of my favorite cereals.
 It was like Chex, but with more sugar, and marshmallows.
 Plus, each box came with a mini-comic book inside, and there were trading cards to cut out on the back of the box.
-I was obsessed with the Turtles, so anything having to with them was already a win in my book, but the fact that the cereal tasted awesome catapulted this one into legendary territory.
+I was obsessed with the Turtles, so anything having to do with them was already a win in my book, but the fact that the cereal tasted awesome catapulted this one into legendary status.
 A few years ago I even called the Ralston company to ask them to bring this back into production.
 They informed me they lost the license for Ninja Turtles a long time ago.
 I suggested they could bring the cereal back and call it something else.
 The person I spoke to did not seem to think that this was likely to happen but thanked me for my call.

 bearscereal.jpg